 Skip to contents

 Computes the estimate, standard error, and confidence interval for an average correlation.
 Any type of correlation can be used (e.g., Pearson, Spearman, semipartial, factor correlation, gamma coefficient, Somers d coefficient, tetrachoric, point-biserial, biserial, correlation between latent factors, etc.).
+Each study should have the same type of correlation.
+If different types of correlations are used, they are assumed to be compatible.

 Usage